-I nese IIInancial statements nave been prepared in accordance with International Financial Reporting Standards ("IFRS") issued by International Accounting standards board (IASB) and current interpretations issued by the International Financial Reporting Interpretations Committee ("IFRIC").
+These financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") issued by International Accounting standards board (IASB) and current interpretations issued by the International Financial Reporting Interpretations Committee ("IFRIC").

 Additional information required under the Companies Act (2013) and the Banking Act (2009) have been included, where appropriate.